 Lian Wah Hang Farm (Bird Farm)

 In this bird farm, children will be introduced to the life cycle of quails, chickens and ducks.
 They also get to learn about farming.
-There are live bird exhibit with chicks, quails and other game birds.
+There is live bird exhibit with chicks, quails and other game birds.
 Parents will have a fun time bonding with their children through hands on activities such as peeling the shells of bird’s egg.

 Update: Lian Wah Hang is no longer open to public.